Early Voting Starts Monday In Miami-Dade With Coronavirus Safety In Mind

 Additionally, voters can drop off their Vote-by-Mail ballot at any Early Voting site without having to go inside the polling place.
 Voters can drive up to the Official Ballot Drop Box, located outside all 23 Early Voting locations, and drop their Vote-by-Mail ballot into the secure ballot box.

-All poll workers will be wearing face shields, masks and disposable gloves in accordance with the Florida Department of Health and CDC guidelines.
+Miami-Dade’s Supervisor of Elections Christina White said they will taking precautions in accordance with the Florida Department of Health and CDC guidelines.

+“Our poll workers are going to be wearing masks.
+We’ve given them face shields, they’re going to be wearing gloves, and wiping down all the common touchpoints in the precincts,’ she said.

 Voters are required to wear facial coverings.